-Case Study: Avoided Outage From Failing External Transformer Bushing
+Case Study #1: Avoided Outage from Failing External Transformer Bushing

-Figure 3-5 shows an overcurrent fault a DFA prototype registered at 07:39:58 on December 11, 2005.
-The fault produced approximately 2 400 RMS amps of fault current.
-A single-phase poletop recloser (i.e., not the substation breaker) tripped after two cycles and then closed back in two seconds later, at which point the fault did not persist.
+Figure 2-3 shows currents produced by an overcurrent fault that a DFA prototype registered December 11, 2005 07:39:58.
+The fault produced approximately 2,400 RMS amps of fault current.
+A single-phase, poletop recloser (i.e., not the feeder breaker) tripped after two cycles and then reclosed two seconds later, at which point the fault did not persist.
 There was nothing particularly remarkable about this event.
-The recloser detected and cleared an overcurrent fault and there were no outages or customer complaints.
-The utility company was unaware that anything had happened, except from the DFA.
+There were no outages or customer complaints, and the utility company was unaware that anything had happened, except from the DFA.